 I think many associate Australia with highly poisonous and man-eating animals.
 However, if you ever visit you’ll likely find modern and well-manicured cities with no signs of these deadly creatures.
 Although if you get off the beaten path and into the Outback, OZ does live up to its reputation!

 Here is the story, of my 5 minutes in Australia while I was volunteering in the remote area of Cobourg Peninsula.
 This is an extremely remote area, where few people ever have permission or cause to venture.
-We were tasked with weeding out all non-native species of plants in the area; a tough and not so glamorous task, especially since every plant we were expected to remove seemed to have thorns and be surrounded by giant tree dwelling ants that seemed all too willing to leap from the nests in defence of the colony.
-They would bite into your skin on contact (no poison, just pinchers), their bodies contorting with the effort of causing as much pain as possible.
+We were tasked with weeding out all non-native species of plants in the area.
+A tough and not so glamorous task!
+Every plant we were expected to remove seemed to have thorns and be surrounded by giant tree dwelling ants.
+They seemed all too willing to leap from the nests in defence of the colony.
+The ants would bite into your skin on contact (no poison, just pinchers), their bodies contorting with the effort of causing as much pain as possible.
 The only defence we had was to run away shouting and stripping off all our clothes.
 But the job came with its rewards!

 As we approached the second spot we saw something on the shore… is it a crocodile or is it an old tree?
 Tree… Croc… Tree… Croc… Def a tree… Then as we near, a 3m croc darts for the water.
 On we go, the bow of the boat touches the shore and they need a volunteer to anchor the boat on the beach.
 So, I volunteer jumping into the water, while the others keep an eye out for more crocs.